Mr. Ratburn and the Special Someone: Reception

-The Protestant fundamentalist organization One Million Moms, meanwhile, initiated a petition that garnered at least 18,000 signatures calling for the episode to be removed from TV schedules for what the organization described as the promotion of same-sex marriage.
+The Christian fundamentalist website One Million Moms, meanwhile, initiated a petition that garnered at least 13,000 signatures calling for the episode to be removed from TV schedules for what the organization described as the promotion of same-sex marriage.
 The segment was nominated at the 31st GLAAD Media Awards in 2020 for Outstanding Kids and Family Programming, losing to The Bravest Knight and High School Musical: The Musical: The Series.

+In The Atlantic, Ashley Fetters and Natalie Escobar described the episode as "a poignant moment in children's TV history" considering that LGBTQ characters appeared infrequently in children's programming, and in particular on public-access television.
+Reactions to the episode were contrasted to reactions to Postcards from Buster's "Sugartime!"
+14 years prior, which PBS ultimately pulled from its schedule due to pressure from the United States Department of Education, one of the show's funders.
+Jude Dry in IndieWire said that PBS "fumbled the ball on LGBTQ representation in 2005" for its treatment of "Sugartime!" but found Mr. Ratburn's wedding to be "a quiet moment, but a groundbreaking one".